TruStory/truchain/README.md

 Most chain operations are executed based on changes to data.
 Lists and queues are checked every time a new block is produced:

-1. Backing list
+1. Story Queue

-Handles the lifecycle of backings, distributing funds after backings mature.
+A queue of all new stories that haven't expired or gone through voting yet.

-2. Pending game list
+2. Expired Story Queue

-Handles the lifecycle of challenges.
-Games in this list have been challenged but haven't met the threshold required for voting to begin.
-After the threshold is met, games in this list are promoted to the game queue.
+Stories that expire before going into voting are pushed into this list.
+The queue is processed after each block to distribute rewards to backers and return funds to challengers.

-3. Game queue
+3. Voting Story Queue

 Handles the lifecycle of voting on a story (validation game).
-Upon completion of a game, funds are distributed to winners, and removed from losers.
+Upon completion of a voting game, funds are distributed to winners, and removed from losers.

 ## Testing